-Yogic spirituality has long taught how to discover this unitary field of consciousness within us as our true Self-awareness behind body and mind.
+Yogic spirituality has long taught how to discover such unitary field of consciousness within us as our true Self-awareness behind body and mind.
 Knowing that one transcends all sorrow and gains immortality as the Upanishads so eloquently state, taking us beyond the effects of karma and rebirth.
 Knowing our inner consciousness is the highest goal of life and the ultimate power of transformation.

 Consciousness is the ultimate healing power behind all other healing practices.
 Whatever we give our awareness to, we also direct our prana and our positive mental energy to, which naturally promotes healing.
 The very Vedic term for therapy or chikitsa means the “application of consciousness.”
 Care-giving is first of all applying our consciousness for the good of others.
 If our consciousness is spiritually developed, we will have the intelligence to provide right guidance and effective treatment.

-Vedic teaching and counseling in all of its forms is based upon understanding and promoting consciousness in every possible manner.
+Vedic counseling in all of its forms is based upon understanding and promoting consciousness in every possible manner.
 Vedic counseling is the art of sharing and teaching consciousness and the tools to develop it in our life and action.
 Consciousness is the ultimate power of counseling, guidance, and inspiration.
 The first step in Vedic counseling is to teach the client how to access a deeper consciousness at the level of their problems as the foundation for working with these.
 We must first recognize that our true nature is the light of consciousness and that body and mind are but instruments of its expression that it inherent transcends.

 The Healing Power of Consciousness in Ayurveda